cmhamiche/Resolve-DNG-Workflow./README.md

 - In the Color tab, import the Power Grade from "C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX.drx" and adjust temperature and exposure values in Camera Raw.

-Default is raw interpreted as rec.709/srgb to srgb/AgX Punchy but you can use linear and base AgX for exemple.
+Default is raw interpreted as rec.709/srgb to srgb/AgX Punchy but you can use linear and AgX Base for exemple.